Kyle Higashioka Player Props: Yankees vs. Angels

 Kyle Higashioka At The Plate

-- Higashioka is batting .229 with eight doubles, five home runs and eight walks.
+- Higashioka has eight doubles, five home runs and eight walks while batting .229.

-- In 39.6% of his games this year, Higashioka has picked up at least one RBI.
-In four of those games (8.3%) he recorded more than one RBI.
+- In 39.6% of his games this year, Higashioka has driven in at least one run.
+In four of those games (8.3%) he recorded two or more RBI.

-- He has scored at least once 13 times this season (27.1%), including one multi-run game.
+- In 13 of 48 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.